exercism/common-lisp/concepts/conditionals/about.md

 ; => QUITE-TRUE
 ```

+Note that there is no limit to the number of expressions after the test expression.

 If you just want to test one value against a number of branches, you can use the cleaner `case` expression.
 If none of the cases match, `nil` is returned.
 Both `t` and `otherwise` can be used as catch-all cases: